Davidelvig/touchablePin/README.md

 The default value for MAX_FACTOR can be adjusted in the #define below based on trial and error against your capacitive touch pin connected hardware.

-It can also me adjusted in the third version of the constructor with a second maxFactor parameter.
+It can also be adjusted in the third version of the constructor with a second maxFactor parameter.
 Appropriately small _maxFactors lead to faster isTouched() return times.
 Too small _maxFactor will lead to false positives for isTouched().